Get Started

 A website can be one of artist’s best tools to build and maintain their public image and story.
 But, aside from showcasing your portfolio and sharing your personal journey, it’s also a good place to keep a storefront.

-Having your own online store gives you a lot of control and creative freedom than you would have if selling on a marketplace, from technical features to visual appearance.
-There are plenty of ecommerce platforms you can design, build, and have your website and store up and running all in the same day.
+Having your own online store gives you a lot more control and creative freedom than you would have if selling on a marketplace, from technical features to visual appearance.
+There are plenty of ecommerce platforms you can design, build, and have your own website and store up and running all in the same day.

-Most ecommerce platform services will cost you money, varying from $15 to $250 a month.
-That money goes into keeping up servers, so your store doesn’t break down, customer support team, and more.
-Some ecommerce platforms, like Ecwid, offer a free plan.
-But free plans come with limitations like fewer promotional options or marketing and analytics tools.
+Most ecommerce platform services will charge subscription fees, varying from $15 to $250 a month.
+That money goes into customer support team and keeping up servers, so your store doesn’t break down, and more.

-If you’re looking to sell your art using print-on-demand services, look into some of the best ecommerce platforms and marketplaces.
+If you’re looking to sell prints of your art using print-on-demand services, look into some of the best ecommerce platforms and marketplaces.
 After creating your store, you can easily connect it to your Printful account.

 So you know what you want to sell and where.
 You’ve set up your store and added products with your artwork.
 Now what?
 Time to get noticed!
-There are a lot of creators out there, so you’ll have competition.To help your customers find and fall in love with your art—get to marketing.
+There are a lot of other artists and creators out there, so you’ll have competition.To help your customers find and fall in love with your art—get to marketing.

 Market your art on social media

 Start off by creating social media profiles to showcase your store and artwork, and to connect with your fans.
-Use social media to show the behind-the-scenes of your art—share the creative process, sneak peeks of upcoming masterpieces, and all the effort that goes into creating your artwork.
-Use Youtube for detailed videos of the process or Instagram to share short snippets and sneak peeks.
-Showing your customers just how much it takes to create each artwork and product can create a stronger bond between you and your customers.
+Use social media platforms like TikTok and Instagram to show the behind-the-scenes of your art.
+Share the creative process, sneak peeks of upcoming masterpieces, and all the effort that goes into creating your artwork.

 To attract new customers, post photos of your finished work in everyday settings—a canvas print on a living room wall, a person wearing a hoodie with your art—and show people what beautiful art prints and other products they’re missing out on!
 Your go-to channels for beautiful visuals of your artwork should be Instagram and Pinterest.